Skip to main content

 Components

-In the AICA application framework, components are the building blocks of advanced robot behaviors.
+Within an AICA System application, components are the building blocks of advanced robot behaviors.

 AICA components are wrappers for ROS 2 nodes and lifecycle nodes using dynamic composition with additional abstractions for enhanced modularity and developer convenience.